Crafty5020/E.S./README.md

 This is an app for helping you study.
 Also E.S. is short for Estudy Surfing.
 ______________________________________________________________________________
 Where using Godot game engine to make the with C#.
-Whe appreciate if you donate to the Godot Foundation so that they can keep updating the game engine and support C# in web.
+Whe appreciate if you donate to the Godot Foundation so that they can keep updating the game engine and support C# for web.

 For more information go to: <https://godotengine.org/>
 ______________________________________________________________________________